Depression & Bipolar Mood Disorders in Portland

 If You’re Suffering From Depression, You’re Not Alone

-According to the National Institute of Mental Health, about 21 million adults in the US struggle with depression each year (1).
-The condition is even more prevalent among LGBTQIA+ folks and other vulnerable populations.
+According to the National Institute of Mental Health, about 21 million adults in the US struggle with depression each year.
+The situation is particularly challenging here in Portland—recent CDC data shows Oregon consistently ranks among the states with the highest depression rates, with approximately one in five adults reporting a lifetime diagnosis of depression.

-It’s very important to seek treatment if you’re feeling depressed, since the symptoms tend to get worse when left untreated.
+It's very important to seek treatment if you're feeling depressed, since the symptoms tend to get worse when left untreated.
 Most people with depression start to experience suicidal thoughts if their condition goes untreated for more than six months.
+Portland residents can access immediate support through the 988 Suicide and Crisis Lifeline or local resources like Multnomah County Crisis Services at 503-988-4888.

 Depression Treatment Is A Chance To Rekindle Your Sense Of Hope

 I remind my patients that, although depression can be very debilitating, it is also highly treatable.
-There are so many options we can explore together, and that’s what treatment is all about.
+There are so many options we can explore together, and that's what treatment is all about.
+With my extensive experience, including serving as a first responder during 9/11 and conducting international public health research, I bring a unique perspective to depression treatment Portland residents can depend on.

-I specialize in providing treatment for a wide range of mood disorders, including major depression disorder, bipolar depression disorder, premenstrual depression disorder, and postpartum depression disorder.
+I specialize in providing treatment for a wide range of mood disorders, including Major Depression Disorder, Bipolar Depression Disorder, Premenstrual Depression Disorder, and Postpartum Depression Disorder.

 What To Expect In Depression Treatment Sessions